ajg7/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    The Document Object Model represents the webpage itself in a tree structure format.
+It contains nodes, which represent each part of the document.
+Ex: The head is a node with children branches.

 2. What is an event?

+    An event is a call to action.
+When a specific action like click takes places, a callback function is invoked

 3. What is an event listener?

+    A method that executes a callback function when an event takes place

 4. Why would we convert a NodeList into an Array?

+    You cannot transform NodeLists with methods like map or forEach.
+They need to be an actual array.

 5. What is a component?

+    A reusable structure of code that can be used dynamically.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.